-- Water tanker vehicles used on a regular basis when necessary for dampening down active operational areas around the pit, stockpiles, processing plant and waste disposal areas.
-Fine material generated by road construction and haulage is kept damp - Wheel wash facilities to prevent mud being tracked off site are located at both the pit and waste disposal areas.
+- Wheel wash facilities to prevent mud being tracked off site are located at both the pit and waste disposal areas.
 Where vehicles have driven through muddy areas, drivers are required to use the wheel washing facilities before leaving the site - Dust collectors and bag filters are used on blast hole drill rigs in the open pit, and in the infrequent times that reverse circulation (RC) drilling is undertaken for exploration.
-Diamond drilling utilises fluid lubrication and produces negligible dust

-- Modern blasting techniques limit dust generation in the open pit, e.g. good quality 'stemming' of blast holes to prevent excessive fly-rock, gas and dust generation from the blast holes.
-The relatively small size of open pit blasts also mitigates air emissions - Irrigation sprays are used when necessary at jaw crushers and conveyor transfer points.
+Diamond drilling utilises fluid lubrication and produces negligible dust - Modern blasting techniques limit dust generation in the open pit, e.g. good quality 'stemming' of blast holes to prevent excessive fly-rock, gas and dust generation from the blast holes.
+The relatively small size of open pit blasts also mitigates air emissions - Irrigation sprays are used at jaw crushers and conveyor transfer points when necessary.
 Conveyors in some exposed locations are roofed which reduces drying effects and exposure to gusts - Open pit stockpiles are maintained at heights below the level of the perimeter fence around the pit rim - Hydroseeding and selective planting of exposed areas of the upper open pit batters and benches (i.e. above the eventual lake level) has been carried out, with maintenance and enhancement ongoing.
 Public walking tracks around the pit rim have been gravelled - Rehabilitation of final batters at the waste disposal site and long-term stockpiles is undertaken as soon as surfaces are available, and weather is appropriate.
 (Revegetation in the pit and on the waste disposal site is detailed in the Rehabilitation & Closure Plan, which is updated annually) - Screens and fences are used to prevent wind-blow in dust prone areas (e.g. lime silos). - Water carts and sprayers are used where necessary underground to maintain the roads in a wet condition, and muck piles are watered down with hoses prior to placing the material into trucks - Conservative speed limits reduce dust disturbance from passing vehicles.
-The most used access roads have been sealed.
+The most used access roads have been sealed